TIB-Lab/MouseX-Allen-Atlas/README.md

 ![MouseX Atlas generation](https://github.com/TIB-Lab/MouseX-Allen-Atlas/assets/147612644/882e320b-70af-4401-ad9e-6d3e0de4da81)

+_NOTE: We provide two MouseX atlas versions corresponding to different axis conventions used in preclinical MRI pipelines.
+The difference arises from a permutation of coronal and axial axes, resulting in distinct affine representations.
+Users should select the version compatible with their data orientation prior to registration.Available in folder [axis_permuted](axis_permuted)_

 ## TEMPLATES:
 Here, we first provide a high resolution template with three contrasts: **relaxometry T2W**, and **diffusion-based FA and MD contrasts**.